Use Jira Tickets to Drive Deployments

 Step 2: Create the “Deployment Request – In Progress” Automation Rule

-This rule updates the Target Environment status to DEPLOY when the request transitions from “In Review” to “In Progress.”
+This rule updates the Target Environment status to deploy when the request transitions from “In Review” to “In Progress.”

 image-20260330-145241.png